 - Check the Generate pages for CRUD operations check-box.Radzen can create pages only for tables with primary keys.
 For views only read page will be created.

 - Radzen will open Edit and Add pages by default in dialogs.
 Uncheck the check-box if you want to have navigation instead.

 - Check the Enable optimistic concurrency check-box if you want to enable automatically optimistic concurrency.

 You can now run the application to verify that you have full CRUD support.

 Optionally you can data-bind a data grid component manually

 - Drag-and-drop a data grid component from the toolbox.
-Check the fourth step from the quickstart guide.

 - Build and run the application.